 Use Instant Placement

 The Instant Placement API allows the user to place an AR object on the screen without having to wait for ARCore to detect surface geometry.
 Object placement is refined in real time as the user moves further around the environment.
-Once ARCore detects the correct pose in the region where the AR object is placed, the white object automatically updates to be pose-accurate, and becomes opaque.

 Tap on the screen to place an object.
 Make sure to continue moving the device around after seeing the holographic object appear on screen, so that ARCore can get sufficient data about your surroundings to accurately anchor the virtual object.